 - 1. The order of faculty retrenchment shall be as follows:

 - a.
 Part-time faculty.

 - b.
-Non-tenured track full-time faculty.
+Non-tenured track full-time faculty with fewer than six continuous years of service.

 - c.
 Non-tenured full-time faculty.

 - d.
+Non-tenured track full-time faculty with six or more years of continuous service.

+- e.
 Tenured full-time faculty

 - 2. The order of librarian retrenchment shall be as follows:

 - a.
 Part-time librarians.

 - b.
 Non-tenured full-time Librarians.

 - c.
 Tenured full-time librarians.

 - D. Exclusive Criteria for Retrenchment Priorities